-- Are not used to take pictures of the children attending the school or that images are not shared unless with permission from DSL/Headteacher for school social media purposes. - Are not used to contact parents or children exception will only be by agreement with the SLT.
+- Are not used by staff whilst supervising children, unless in an emergency situation - Are not used to take pictures of the children attending the school or that images are not shared unless with permission from DSL/Headteacher for school social media purposes. - Are not used to contact parents or children exception will only be by agreement with the SLT.

 Visitors are not permitted to use mobile phones or other camera/ internet enabled devices without the express permission of the Headteacher.

-In line with Keeping children safe in education 2020, we have a clear policy on the use of mobile technology in the school.
+In line with Keeping children safe in education 2022, we have a clear policy on the use of mobile technology in the school.
 Pupils are not allowed mobile phones.
 If phones are seen or heard they are put into the school safe to be collected by a parent.

-2.5d Cameras: Photography and Images
+2.6d Cameras: Photography and Images